 Introduction to the YS series

-YS is an Action JRPG series developed by Nihon Falcom starting in 1987 and which has since evolved over time by embracing new consoles and new technologies.
+YS is an Action JRPG series developed by Nihon Falcom starting in 1987 and which has since evolved by embracing new consoles and new technologies.
 Over the years, the titles in the series have been released on the Sega Saturn, the Nintendo Entertainment System, the Playstation, PC, Xbox and Nintendo Switch.

-In fact, YS VIII Lacrimosa of Dana was initially developed and produced for Playstation Vita and then landed with a graphic improvement also on Playstation 4 and Nintendo Switch, especially on the latter this review is developed.
+Ys VIII Lacrimosa of Dana was initially developed and produced for Playstation Vita and then landed with a graphic improvement also on Playstation 4 and Nintendo Switch, especially on the latter this review is developed.

 Like other Japanese series, it is not necessary to play from the first chapter of the series to be able to enjoy the plot or the characters, as each game has a separate chapter with different characters and settings.
 The games within the same series simply have a thematic connection of how the gameplay is developed and what the general feel of the narrative is.